Regular Maintenance and Care

 - Vacuum at least weekly, more often in busy traffic areas, to remove damaging abrasive dry soil particles that can scratch and dull fibers.
 Invest in a good quality vacuum cleaner with a beater bar attachment.
 Use the beater on the highest setting for thick soft carpets.

 Periodic Professional Care

-- Professional hot water extraction (steam cleaning) is recommended at least once every 12-18 months and may be required to maintain your warranty.
+- Professional cleaning is recommended at least once every 12-18 months depending on use.

-- Professional hot water extraction cleaning removes the oily, sticky soils that vacuums can’t get out, and the soils that result from cooking vapours, air pollution, and tracked-in dirt.
+- Professional in-plant area rug cleaning removes the oily, sticky soils that vacuums can’t get out, and the soils that result from cooking vapours, air pollution, and tracked-in dirt.
 The rug cleaning facility should have a dry room where the rugs can be hung up to dry quickly in a controlled manner to ensure there is no shrinkage or dye run.